djayand/Downloader-YouTube/README.md

 # Downloader-YouTube 🎵🎥

-A Python tool that allows downloading videos and audio from YouTube in various qualities and formats (MP4, MP3, etc.).
+A Python-based web application that allows downloading YouTube videos and audio in various formats (MP4, MP3, etc.).
-Supports thumbnail embedding for MP3 files and includes an interactive menu for a better user experience.
+There is a clean and simple web interface for an improved user experience.

 ✅ Download videos in MP4 (best available quality)
-✅ Download audio in MP3 (192 kbps) with embedded thumbnail ✅ Interactive menu with keyboard navigation (no need to type commands)
+✅ Download audio in MP3 (192 kbps) with embedded thumbnail ✅ Simple and intuitive web interface

 # 📥 Installation